Why rent a property through Merrys

 The obligations of Merrys will vary dependent on which of the following services we provide for the Landlord.

 B. Letting and fully managing the property

 You will be notified which of the above services applies to your tenancy and provide you with details of who to contact.

 All properties will be subject to regular visits.
 The purpose of these is to check the condition of the property and that you are conducting your tenancy in accordance with the Tenancy Agreement.
 The visit also provides you with an opportunity to notify of any issues or problems you are experiencing with the property.

 Once you have signed a Tenancy Agreement you are usually liable for the service utility charges relating to that property to include gas, electricity, water and drainage plus the council tax.
 The utility companies and local authority will usually have been notified of your impending occupation along with appropriate meter readings.
 However, we would recommend that you check with the appropriate utility company to ensure that this has been set up correctly.

 You are responsible for the television licence regardless of whether or not a television is provided by the Landlord.
 Landlords cannot guarantee quality of signal or availability of signal at any let property.
 With regard to telephones and broadband connections, tenants will need to make their own investigations as to the availability of a suitable telephone/broadband connection at the let property and will be responsible for any connection costs.

 The Tenant is responsible for insuring their own personal effects and furnishings.
 It is important that as a tenant you are adequately protected and covered for any damage you may cause to landlords buildings or contents.
 Insurance can help you to protect your deposit at the end of the tenancy.

-Merrys Estate Agents do NOT have Client Money Protection insurance (CMP)
+Merrys Estate Agents have Client Money Protection insurance (CMP)